fbpx

 This means that there are usually some that fall on a weekend, so the number of actual public holiday days in Norway varies each year.
 Many of the days fall in May and early June, which can lead to a lot of 3-day or 4-day weeks in the run-up to summer.

 But it can also mean that we enjoy fewer days off work in some years than others.
-Here’s what public holidays you can expect in 2024.
+For example, this year, Norway's Constitution Day falls on a Saturday.

 New Year's Day